rhdeck/react-reality/README.md

 # react-reality

-A React-based way of interacting with Augmented Reality.
-Make the world your provider
+A React-based, JSX-centric way of interacting with Augmented Reality.
+Make the world your provider.

-Currently IOS-Only
+## Key Features

+- Primitives to give high control over every aspect.
+Makes animations so much easier to have nodes not attached to geometries
+- Layout Animations via <ARAnimatedProvider />
+- Provider-based (render prop!) tracking of self <ARTrackingProvider />, screen-touch on <ARTouchableMonoView /> and both images and planes via <ARTrackingProvider />
+- Support for touch events at the node level via onPress, onPressIn, and onPressOut events.
+Registered only if using a touchablemonoview
+- Support for mixing in scenes and models.
+Import Scenekit-compatible SCN and DAE via <ARScene /> and add models (like from Google Poly) via <ARModel />.

+Currently IOS-Only, but SceneForm may change that!

 # Primitives